 Asystole can be mimicked by a loose or disconnected monitor lead; thus, monitor connections should be checked and the rhythm viewed in an alternative lead.
 If asystole is confirmed, the patient is given epinephrine 1 mg IV repeated every 3 to 5 minutes.
 Defibrillation of apparent asystole (because it “might be fine VF”) is discouraged because electrical shocks may injure the nonperfused heart.

 Pulseless electrical activity is circulatory collapse that occurs despite satisfactory electrical complexes on the electrocardiogram (ECG).
 Patients with pulseless electrical activity receive epinephrine 1.0 mg IV repeated every 3 to 5 minutes, followed by 500- to 1000-mL (20 mL/kg for children) infusion of 0.9% saline if hypovolemia is suspected.
 Cardiac tamponade can cause pulseless electrical activity, but this disorder usually occurs in patients after thoracotomy and in patients with known pericardial effusion or major chest trauma.
-In such settings, immediate pericardiocentesis or thoracotomy is done (see figure Pericardiocentesis Treatment Pericarditis is inflammation of the pericardium, often with fluid accumulation.
-Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma, tumors, metabolic... read more ).
+In such settings, immediate pericardiocentesis or thoracotomy is done (see figure Pericardiocentesis Treatment Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
+Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more ).
 Tamponade is rarely an occult cause of cardiac arrest but, if suspected, can be confirmed by ultrasonography or, if ultrasonography is unavailable, pericardiocentesis.

 Termination of Resuscitation